P2 Patient Reviews Project

 A 7 minute video which will change the way you see and care for elderly patients in the Emergency Department.

 In this presentation Conor Dalby, one of our ACCS trainees, takes a look at the common types of facial fracture.
-He starts off by looking at some of the symptoms you need to ask about such as facial numbness and ability to breath through the nose before covering some signs which you will need to look for.
-After this he goes over the more common patterns of fracture to be aware of.
+He starts off by looking at some of the symptoms…

 Identifying the cause of Vertigo can be very tricky.
-Not only are the differences sometimes subtle but making an incorrect diagnosis can result in significant morbidity and investigations such as MRI are often not easily available.
-In this post Dr Lucy Miller examines the HINTS exam and a diagnostic approach to vertigo before looking at some of the main differentials.
+Not only are the differences sometimes subtle but making an incorrect diagnosis can result in significant morbidity and investigations such as…

-If you haven't worked in ENT or an Emergency Department before then you probably haven't treated patients with Epistaxis.
-Presentations can range from …
+If you haven’t worked in ENT or an Emergency Department before then you probably haven’t treated patients with Epistaxis.
+Presentations can range from a trickle of blood to life threatening…

 Guest post on eye presentations by Dr Jame Richardson, ACCS trainee.
-Below we've embedded a great theme of the fortnight presentation by Dr James Ri…
+Below we’ve embedded a great theme of the fortnight presentation by Dr James Richardson.
+Working in ED might be…

 Thumb injuries are common and you need to be aware of the anatomy, common injuries and their management if you are going to reduce morbidity

 This ECG Quiz is a theme of the fortnight from 2015 written by one of our former ACCS trainees Dr Jono Holme.
-How Good are you at ECG interpretation…
+How Good are you at ECG interpretation?
+Accurate…

 Guest post by Dr Daniel Bryant ACCS Trainee There is no disease more conducive to clinical humility than aneurysm of the aorta.
-William Osler Th…
+William Osler This a diagnosis you do not…

-The ins & outs of blood gas interpretation Guest post by Dr Jono Holme, ACCS trainee This is a tour through the real basics of blood gas analysis…
+The ins & outs of blood gas interpretation Guest post by Dr Jono Holme, ACCS trainee This is a tour through the real basics of blood gas analysis before quickly…

-uest blog post by Dr Stuart Winearls, ACCS trainee This Educational post is divided into three sections: A background refresher on HIV infection Post Exposure Prophylaxis - follow a virtual case Testing for HIV in the Emergency department: when and how should we do it?
+uest blog post by Dr Stuart Winearls, ACCS trainee This Educational post is divided into three sections: A background refresher on HIV infection Post Exposure Prophylaxis - follow a virtual…

 Interpreting a dip stick urinalysis result is hugely dependent on the patient group and the clinical context.
 The same result can mean different things in different patients.
-Read more to find out how to do this in an ED context.
+Read more to…

-Blog Post by Swati Gupta, ACCS Trainee As enthusiastic emergency department clinicians, it is sometimes harder not to do anything than to actively m…
+Blog Post by Swati Gupta, ACCS Trainee As enthusiastic emergency department clinicians, it is sometimes harder not to do anything than to actively manipulate fractures or refer them to our…

-Guest Blog Post By Dr Swati Gupta ACCS trainee Introduction As in most other aspects of paediatrics, it is important to remember that the child is no…
+Guest Blog Post By Dr Swati Gupta ACCS trainee Introduction As in most other aspects of paediatrics, it is important to remember that the child is not a small adult.…